openlattice/openlattice-help-site-old/_guides/organizations.md

 ## Create a new Organization

-Once you have an organization, you can create custom roles within your organization and assign permissions per role.
+Once you have an organization, you can create custom roles and assign permissions per role.

 To create an organization, go to **Organizations** and click **Create New Organization**.
 Fill in the name and description for your organization.
-You can also indicate whether you want your organization to be visible in search by marking it as **Public**.
+You can also set whether you want your organization to be visible in search by marking it as **Public**.

 {% include image.html caption="Create new organization" path="guides/organizations-create-new.gif" %}

 ## Specify Domains

-Adding **Domains** will automatically approve members who request to join your organization using those domains.
+You can add a **Domain** to automatically approve members who request to join with an approved email address.
+For example, adding `thedataloom.com` will automatically approve user requests from `user@thedataloom.com` email addresses.

 {% include image.html caption="Add domains to be automatically approved" path="guides/organizations-domains.gif" %}